 Alongside excellent teaching and learning, we have a hugely popular Achievement Points system that students fully engage with.
-We place great emphasis on noticing when students 'get it right' and celebrate this through the awarding of points for our core values of Respect, Responsibility, Resilience.
-At Pewsey Vale, we know that the best way to secure excellent behaviour is to recognise those who choose it.
+We place great emphasis on noticing when students 'get it right' and celebrate this through the awarding of points for our core values of Respect, determination and excellence.
+At Pewsey Vale School, we know that the best way to secure excellent behaviour is to recognise those who choose it.

 A third way in which we encourage excellent behaviour is through Student Leadership.
-We have School Councils which meet termly and are a genuinely positive voice in shaping the direction of the school.
-They, alongside our Head Students, offer a voice to all students and an opportunity for all to participate more actively in school life.
+We have House and School Councils which meet termly and are a genuinely positive voice in shaping the direction of the school.
+They, alongside our Sports Leaders and Head Students, offer a voice to all students and an opportunity for all to participate more actively in school life.